 On a hot day in mid-August, we’re taking our son to Boone to start his freshman year at AppState.
 Move in day’s tomorrow, so this day our primary intention is to arrive in Winston-Salem, at my wife’s sister’s house, before the I85 traffic gets too unbearable.
 Driving from our East Carolina home in Fountain, we’ve already made it through the Raleigh-Durham threat and it looks like we’ll be done with Greensboro before mid-afternoon, so we take the time for a sit down lunch.
 Silas wants Cook Out, Elizabeth, Moe’s Southwest at the Mebane exit.
 Me?
 No question.
 And, despite our being in two cars, I win this time, and we’re in Jim’s bright space waiting to place our order at the bar.

 At 2:30 in the afternoon, it’s still a busy place, most of the dozen or so tables full, though the patrons are almost exclusively on to the dessert part of Jim’s specialties.
 The couple in front of us–they’re talking about picking up their kid from kindergarten in a few minutes–is, like most everyone here, local.
 Jim’s doesn’t attract a lot of travelers: it doesn’t advertise or have billboards, doesn’t have a webpage (a local fan maintains its Facebook page).
-It honors an age-old and small-town tradition that dates back to before its founding, 57 years ago, of closing on Wednesdays (“Jim’s Hot”), and as we were approaching, I was suddenly thankful that this was a Thursday.
+It honors an age-old and small-town tradition that dates back to before its founding, 57 years ago, of closing on Wednesdays (“Jim’s Hot”), and as we arrived I had been thankful that this was a Thursday.

 Always health conscious, my wife, I know, will order her usual grilled chicken sandwich, with lettuce and tomato.
-Silas asks me again what the difference in a hot dog “all the way” and one “with everything” is and I tell him again that I can’t remember: it’s one way at Zack’s and another here, and I’ve learned to say “chili mustard and onion” to make sure–one of the requests will get you a mess of slaw slathered on top of everything else.
-I remind him, though, that if wants a cheese dog meaning a hot dog with cheese on it, he’s got to order a “combo”; otherwise, it’ll be a bun with cheese but no dog.
+Silas asks me again what the difference in a hot dog “all the way” and one “with everything” is and I tell him again that I can’t remember: it’s one way at Zack’s and another here, and I’ve learned to say “chili mustard and onion” to make sure–at one place, the request will get you a mess of slaw slathered on top of everything else.
+I remind him, though, that if he wants a cheese dog meaning a hot dog with cheese on it, he’s got to order a “combo”; otherwise, it’ll be a bun with cheese but no dog.

 My two combo bacon dogs with chili, mustard and onions are served just like always, on soft steamed buns with everything kind of mashed up inside by the wrapping in wax paper.
 One Facebook patron wonders why in the world the dogs get wrapped even when you’re eating in; ask Jim, I’d say, because he’s still here, wrapping dogs and glancing up every few minutes to see if he sees anyone familiar.
 But who am I to mess with such tradition?
 Instead, I remind him who my dad was and of the time when, in high school, I arranged to borrow his trailer to build our homecoming float on.
 He says those were good days and tells me that Graham High, my alma mater, is about to close and become some kind of specialized academy (Covington).